Need to report a confirmed or suspected case, or have a COVID question? Contact us asap at email@example.com.

 Looking for a super quick and easy way to make your own face covering?
 Although the narrative is in Spanish, this quick DIY video shows how to make a mask from a sock and paper napkin (requires scissors, but no other tools).

-LCC will provide each employee with a cloth face covering who chooses not to wear one of their own.
-If you choose to use a face covering issued by the College, you can pick one up at the beginning of your next shift on campus.
-Bring your employee ID to Campus Services or Security, Monday through Friday (8am - 3pm) starting Tuesday April 14, 2020.
+LCC will provide students and employees with a mask if they choose not to wear one of their own.
+If you choose to use a face covering issued by the College, you can pick one up at the nearest health monitor station, or you can get one from security by calling (360) 442-2911.

-If a student is not able to provide a face covering, we will work to provide one for them.
-Email Janel Skreen at email@example.com for more information.
+If a student is not able to provide a face covering, they may obtain one when they check in at a health monitor station.

 Children who are younger than five years old are exempt from the statewide mask wearing requirement, and: